mtchd/blank-scala/README.md

 - This may no longer be acceptable were we IO or Network bound instead of CPU bound, how ever I've built this to the spec required without future-proofing.

 ### Classes vs Case Classes and Objects
-- Used case classes and companion objects instead of classes, as that's more idiomatic scala.
+- Used case classes as it makes it easier to compare equality in the tests
+- In a unique situation like this one, case classes with functions

 ### Either vs Option vs Try